raspberrypi/rpi-eeprom/imager/README.txt

 To update the EEPROM:

 1. Power off the Raspberry Pi
-2. Insert an SD card containing the files from this zip file
+2. Insert the bootloader update SD card
 3. Power on the Raspberry Pi
 4. Wait at least 10 seconds